test-kitchen/kitchen-azurerm/README.md

 You will essentially need 4 parameters from the above article to configure kitchen-azurerm: **Subscription ID**, **Client ID**, **Client Secret/Password** and **Tenant ID**.
 These can be easily obtained using the azure-cli tools (v0.9.8 or higher) on any platform.

-Using a text editor, open or create the file ```~/.azure/credentials``` and add the following section, noting there is one section per Subscription ID.
+Using a text editor, open or create the file ```~/.azure/credentials``` and add the following section, noting there is one section per Subscription ID.  **Make sure you save the file with UTF-8 encoding**

 ```ruby
 [abcd1234-YOUR-GUID-HERE-abcdef123456]